 Every sporting event which is bound to the UK National Anti-Doping policy may be subject to testing, and athletes should familiarise themselves with the rules of each competition as defined by their IF or NGB.

-Athletes can be subject to testing at any time.
+Athletes can be subject to testing at any time (i.e. any period which is not In-Competition) and at any place.
 Athletes may also be selected for inclusion on a Registered Testing Pool.
 This may be the National Registered Testing Pool (NRTP) or the International Registered Testing Pool (IRTP) operated by their IF.
 UKAD also operates a Domestic Testing Pool (DTP), within which some athletes may be selected for inclusion.

 Athletes nominated for inclusion in the NRTP or the DTP will be notified by UKAD and will be required to supply details of their whereabouts on ADAMS.
 This is called their Whereabouts Filing.

-UKAD follows the sample collection procedures as stipulated in the International Standard for Testing and Investigations (ISTI) which is applicable to testing in- and out-of-competition.
+UKAD follows the sample collection procedures as stipulated in the ISTI which is applicable to testing in- and out-of-competition.

 Procedures for testing abroad may vary slightly from country to country but should always meet the ISTI.